solidi/hl-mods/workspace/redist/readme.txt

         - "rocketcrowbar" - includes rocket crowbar on spawn, makes all rockets act drunk
         - "instagib" - battle exclusively with railguns that dole one hit kills
         - "volatile" - where players blow up when fragged
-        - "plumber" - players only battle with pipe wrenchs
+        - "plumber" - players only battle with pipe wrenches
         - "paintball" - weapons and explosions leave paint decals, weapons reduced to 1/4 damage
 - New Player Models
     - Baer